Apple iPad Air

 Apple iPad Air review

-The iPad Air 2, iPad Pro and Pro 9.7 are superior devices, but the original iPad Air is still no slouch, and if you can get hold of it secondhand, it's likely to be much cheaper.
+The iPad Air 2, iPad Pro and Pro 9.7 are superior devices, but the original iPad Air is still no slouch, and if you can get hold of it secondhand for a good saving over a new device, it's still a very capable tablet.

-Read on to learn why we loved the original iPad Air, and click here to jump to our iPad Air 2 review and find out why it's arguably the best tablet on the market.
+Read on to learn why we loved the original iPad Air, and click here to jump to our iPad Air 2 review and find out why it's even better than the first.

-So, what's new about the iPad Air, aside from the name?
-The major change concerns the design.
-The full-sized, 9.7in iPad is now a dead ringer for its little brother, the iPad mini.
-It has the same chamfered metal edges around the glass front; those edges are more aggressively rounded than on the iPad 4; and discrete volume buttons have replaced the rocker switch of old.
+Apple has gone back to the drawing board for the iPad Air – the full-sized, 9.7in iPad is a dead ringer for its little brother, the iPad mini.
+It has the same chamfered metal edges around the glass front; those edges are now more aggressively rounded than on the iPad 4; and discrete volume buttons have replaced the rocker switch of old.
 In our view it's a marginally more attractive device, especially in the moody Space Grey livery (it also comes in silver), but there's not much in it.

 The headline is the reduced weight and size of the iPad Air.
 At 469g, the Wi-Fi iPad Air is a significant 28% lighter than the equivalent iPad 4, and it's thinner and narrower across its waist.
 Hold each in succession and you notice the difference immediately.